 Up to $50,000 for work related to the psychological understanding of gifted children and youth.
-The American Psychological Foundation's Esther Katz Rosen Fund derives from a bequest to support “…activities related to the advancement and application of knowledge about gifted children.”
+The Esther Katz Rosen Fund derives from a bequest to support “…activities related to the advancement and application of knowledge about gifted children.”
 Support will be provided for activities on the advancement and application of knowledge related to identified gifted and talented children and adolescents such as:

-The American Psychological Foundation’s (APF) Trauma Psychology Grant, which seeks to support innovate work to alleviate trauma.
+The American Psychological Foundation’s (APF) 2016 Trauma Psychology Grant seeks to support innovative work to alleviate trauma.
 Eligibility Requirements Applicants must: